mogu-lab/probabilistic-foundations-of-ml/_sources/hw-instructions.md

 ## Submitting Homework

+1. Run the notebook from start to finish (with no interruptions) so we can see the output of every cell.
-1. Follow [these instructions](https://deepnote.com/docs/export-pdf) to download a PDF of your notebook.
+2. Follow [these instructions](https://deepnote.com/docs/export-pdf) to download a PDF of your notebook.
-2. Navigate to the course's Gradescope and submit the PDF there.
+3. Navigate to the course's Gradescope and submit the PDF there.